top of page

 2. James Wright

 Poet James Wright was born in Martins Ferry in 1927.
 He was frequently referred to as one of America's finest contemporary poets.
-He was admired by critics and fellow poets for his willingness and ability to experiment with language and style, as well as for his thematic concerns.
+Critics and fellow poets admired him for his willingness and ability to experiment with language and style and for his thematic concerns.
 Wright won a Pulitzer Prize in 1972 for his Collected Poems.
 One of his most famous poems is "Autumn Begins in Martins Ferry, Ohio".

 He is honored at the James Wright Poetry Festival in Martins Ferry.
 A biography of Wright was published in 2017.
 Wright and his son, the late Franz Wright, were the only father and son to have both won a Pulitzer for poetry.